Jessi-777/Jessi-777/README.md

 - I trust and honor my team / collaborators.
 No matter how stuck an engineer is, never put them down.
 Teach, guide or mentor with repect for each other.

-- We Software Engineers know how `Serious` it is to work with `Sensative Data`. 💯
+- Trust me we Software Engineers know how `Serious` it is to work with `Sensative Data`. 💯

 # Communication